-Despite record stock surge, video game retailer GameStop is still struggling to stay afloat
+Despite record stock surge, GameStop is still struggling to stay afloat

 Ordinary investors bingeing on GameStop, spurred on by a Reddit message board, have sent the stock up 18-fold since December, rattling the Wall Street hedge funds that were banking on the shares to lose value.
 The stock’s epic run is largely divorced from the fundamentals of the business: GameStop’s profits rely heavily on its used-game business, though in recent years it has expanded its offerings of collectibles and novelty merchandise.
 But analysts say those efforts have made the company even less relevant and have alienated loyal gamers.

-The retailer reported a $19 million loss in the most recent quarter, even as the ongoing pandemic helped lift the overall industry to record highs.
-Sales have fallen for 10 of the last 11 quarters, with the most pronounced declines occurring in 2020, when the overall sector grew 26 percent, according to NPD Group.
+The retailer reported a $19 million loss in the most recent quarter, even as the pandemic helped lift the overall video game industry to record highs.
+GameStop’s sales have fallen for 10 of the last 11 quarters, with the most pronounced declines occurring in 2020, when the overall sector grew 26 percent, according to NPD Group, a market research firm.
 GameStop hasn’t turned a profit since 2017 and has gone through five chief executives in that time.
 Its current CEO, George Sherman, who formerly led Advance Auto Parts and Best Buy Services, took over in April 2019.

 Since then, the retailer has closed more than 1,000 stores, with plans to shutter more in the coming months.
-About 5,500 stores remain, many of them in shopping malls and strip centers that are facing their own reckoning as the pandemic enters its eleventh month.
+About 5,500 stores remain, many of them in shopping malls and strip centers that are facing their own reckoning as the pandemic enters its 11th month.

-“The stock price is zooming in one direction and the fundamentals are going the opposite way,” said Anthony Chukumba, an analyst for Loop Capital who predicts the business could be gone within 10 years.
+“The stock price is zooming in one direction, and the fundamentals are going the opposite way,” said Anthony Chukumba, an analyst for Loop Capital, who predicts that the business could be gone within 10 years.
 “Mark my words: This will end badly.
 This company is not worth even a fraction of what its stock is worth right now.”

 GameStop’s stock is up more than 1,200 percent this year, from about $17 a share to $225.
 One year ago, it was trading at less than $4.